There are so many guides on the internet, apps and even courses on productivity. But what exactly is productivity?

 - The quantity of work he produced; it reduced as time went by in the same way his motivation and what had led him to take the job in the first place, faded.

-- Later, what he’d thought to be a little anxiety for not meeting deadlines, morphed to constant worrying, feeling agitated, restless and experiencing intense fear that would leave him at the verge of panic attacks.
+- Later, what he’d thought to be a little anxiety for not meeting deadlines, morphed to constant worrying, feeling agitated, restlessness and experiencing intense fear that would leave him at the verge of panic attacks.
 This altogether disabled his work and he felt himself crushing especially since losing his job felt more life-threatening than mere burn out.
 He felt trapped.

 What to do?